hufman/flask_rdf/README.rst

    is returned without modification.

 -  ``flask.Decorator``

    Class to act as the decorator, in case some behavior needs to be overridden.
    The constructor accepts a FormatSelector object to do custom negotiation.
+   The Decorator object itself can be used as the decorator, and it also supports the methods ``.output`` and ``.decorate``.

+-  ``bottle_rdf``, ``bottle.returns_rdf``

+   Decorator for a Bottle view function to use the Bottle request's Accept header.
+It handles converting an rdflib Graph object to the proper Bottle response, depending on the content negotiation.
+Other content is returned without modification.

+-  ``bottle.Decorator``

+   Class to act as the decorator, in case some behavior needs to be overridden.
+   The constructor accepts a FormatSelector object to do custom negotiation.